 - Instruction manuals or handbooks included with the purchased items

 - Guarantee or warranty certificates

 - Photographs or videos of the items

-- In some territories, QBE can offer to refer a contractor from our Contractor Repair Program.
-Ask your QBE Claim Professional to learn more.
+- In some geographic areas, QBE can offer to refer a contractor from our Contractor Repair Program.
+Ask your QBE Claims Professional to learn more about this optional program.

 If you find more damage while repairing your property that was not within the scope of the initial repair estimate, please contact your QBE Claims Professional immediately.
 It may be necessary to send out an independent adjuster to inspect the damage.
 We'll adjust the claim settlement for any covered damages found and properly documented.
 Please do not proceed with the additional work without our approval to avoid documentation issues.

 Yes.
 If you discover more damage prior to repairs commencing or disagree with the settlement, please contact your Claims Professional as soon as possible and before any additional, non-approved repairs begin.
 It may be necessary to send out an independent adjuster to inspect the damage.